brady-snyder/brady-snyder.github.io/README.md

 # Imagineer | Data Analyst | Industrial Engineer
 # [LinkedIn](https://linkedin.com/in/bradysnyder879/)

+# Introduction
+Hello!
+My name is Brady, and I am a young professional dedicated to continuously improving and growing my professional and creative skillsets.
+This portfolio is focused on my computer science/programming skillset, but I've developed an enhancecd

 # Work Experience
 - Strategic Sourcing Specialist at Walt Disney Imagineering, March 2025 - Present
 - Strategic Sourcing Intern at Walt Disney Imagineering, June 2024 - March 2025